-Paula graduated from the University of Guelph in Ontario, Canada and holds a degree in Applied Human Nutrition.
-She has since worked both in Canada and the United States as a nutritionist and wellness counselor in a variety of professional settings.
+Paula is a highly qualified and experienced nutrition counselor on the staff at Village Green Apothecary.
+Paula graduated from the University of Guelph in Ontario, Canada, and holds a degree in Applied Human Nutrition.
+She has since worked both in Canada and the United States as a nutrition and wellness counselor in a variety of professional settings.
 Paula feels it is fundamentally important to provide nutritional education to people on how to maximize their health through diet, exercise, and supplementation.
-Paula has also conducted bone density screenings, body fat analysis, and cholesterol screenings, and provided lifestyle consultations based on the results.
-Paula has specialty knowledge on the subjects of cholesterol, weight loss, and osteoporosis.

 Margo’s impressive knowledge base is the result of a unique blend of educational and professional experience.
 She holds a Bachelor of Science Degree in Biology and a Master of Science degree in Herbal Medicine, providing her with a strong foundation in the history, science, and practice of herbal medicine.
 Margo is also certified as a Nutrition Specialist through the American College of Nutrition and is a licensed nutritionist.
 Since joining Village Green in 2005, Margo has been talking with customers in the store, providing private consultations, and writing and researching educational materials to help people learn more about herbs and nutrition.
 Margo counsels both children and adults with a wide range of health challenges.
 Her recommendations are always client specific and include the use of herbs, supplements, as well as dietary and lifestyle suggestions.